České Velenice: Transport

 České Velenice railway station is located of the international line Prague–Vienna and is the terminus of the line from České Budějovice.
 The town shares the railway and pedestrian border crossing with Gmünd in Austria.

 Education

 České Velenice is home to one secondary school and one primary school.
 The secondary school mainly focuses on business, transport and mechanics.

 Sights

-České Velenice is poor in monuments.
-The only protected monument is the Church of Saint Agnes of Bohemia.
+The only protected cultural monument in České Velenice is the Church of Saint Agnes of Bohemia.
 It was built in 1935.
 Around the church is an English-style park.